Skip to content

 Comprehensive Eye Exam

-The most effective way to treat any eye condition is to have it diagnosed early on.
-Comprehensive eye exams performed by the optometrists in our Las Vegas clinic can help you diagnose and treat any eye condition in its infancy.
-Our doctors and support staff provide a professional and warm environment for our patients.
-It’s important that you remain comfortable throughout your process, whether you’re undergoing an eye exam or a more complex procedure.
+The most effective way to treat any eye condition is to diagnose it early on.
+Comprehensive eye exams performed by our eye doctors in our Las Vegas clinic can help you diagnose and treat any eye condition in its infancy.
+Our doctors and support staff provide our patients with a professional and warm environment.
+You must remain comfortable throughout your process, whether undergoing an eye exam or a more complex procedure.

-At Abrams Eye Institute, we provide comprehensive eye exams to diagnose and treat glaucomacataracts, macular degeneration, dry eyes, and other typical eye conditions.
+At Abrams Eye Institute, ophthalmologists provide comprehensive eye exams in Las Vegas to diagnose and treat glaucoma, cataracts, macular degeneration, dry eyes, and other typical eye conditions.
 During our eye exams, we also check for hypertension, which can cause bleeding in the eye.

 What to expect during your comprehensive eye exam:

-• A dilated eye exam involves the use of eye drops to enlarge the pupil and allows the eye doctor to examine the retina and optic nerve at the back of the eye more thoroughly.
+• A dilated eye exam involves using eye drops to enlarge the pupil, which allows the eye doctor to examine the retina and optic nerve at the back of the eye more thoroughly.

 • Your eye doctor will perform various tests to evaluate the eye’s health, including: